alexeagleson/nextjs-fullstack-app-template/README.app.md

 Like many other aspects of web development, once you have the fundamentals, you can very quickly learn to work with any specific tool or implementation of those ideas.

-There are many ways to plan your back-end, but personally I believe the most important first step is to begin with your data model.
+There are many ways to plan your back end, but personally I believe the most important first step is to begin with your data model.
 From there you build out any relationships between those data models, and modify as needed based on requirements.

 If you are fortunate enough to have a rock solid data model to begin with that all parties are aligned with, and a schema to enforce correctness, you will be in an extremely good position to build your application.